 The Debt Leverage Ratio is a non-GAAP measure, and should not be considered an alternative to cash flows provided by operating activities as a measure of liquidity.
-Quad/Graphics' calculation of the Debt Leverage Ratio may be different from similar calculations used by other companies, and therefore, comparability may be limited.
+Quad/Graphics' calculation of the Debt Leverage Ratio may be different from similar calculations used by other companies and, therefore, comparability may be limited.

 The Debt Leverage Ratio calculated below differs from both the total leverage ratio and senior secured leverage ratio included in the Company's debt covenant calculations (see Note 12, "Debt," to the consolidated financial statements in Part II, Item 8, "Financial Statements and Supplementary Data," of this Annual Report on Form 10-K for further information on debt covenants).
-The total leverage ratio included in the Company's debt covenants includes letters of credit as debt, excludes non-cash stock-based compensation expense from EBITDA and includes equity in loss of unconsolidated entities and certain pro forma historical results of acquisitions and divestitures in EBITDA.
+The total leverage ratio included in the Company's debt covenants includes letters of credit as debt, excludes non-cash stock-based compensation expense from EBITDA and includes the equity in loss of unconsolidated entity in EBITDA.
 Similarly, the senior secured leverage ratio included in the Company's debt covenants includes and excludes the same adjustments as the total leverage ratio, in addition to the exclusion of the outstanding balance of the Senior Unsecured Notes.

-The Debt Leverage Ratio as of December 31, 2016 and 2015, was as follows:
+The Debt Leverage Ratio as of December 31, 2017 and 2016, was as follows:

-De cember 31, 2016 D December 31, 2015
+De cember 31, 2017 D ecember 31, 2016

-(dollars i n mi llions)
+(dollars in n millions)

-Total debt and capital lease obligations on the consolidated balance sheets \$ 1,130.8 \$ 1,349.3
+Total debt and capital lease obligations on the consolidated balance sheets \$ 964.8 \$ 1,130.8

-Divided by: EBITDA as adjusted for purposes of calculating the Debt Leverage Ratio \$ 480.1 \$ 468.5
+Divided by: EBITDA as adjusted for purposes of calculating the Debt Leverage Ratio \$ 458.6 \$ 480.1

-Debt Leverage Ratio 2.36x 2.88x
+Debt Leverage Ratio (1) 2.10x 2.36x